-Dr Christina Palmer, Clinical Director, Clinical Psychologist
+Dr Christina Palmer, Clinical Director, Chartered Clinical Psychologist

 I am a Clinical Psychologist accredited with BPS and HCPC.
 Clinical Psychologists differ from psychotherapists as we are trained at doctoral level and are required to work with clients across the lifespan using a wide range of approaches, as well as carrying out their own research.
 This ensures that we are able to keep abreast of the most up to date theories and research and integrate this into our work.

-I have over 15 years experience of working within mental health, most recently as a Senior Clinical Psychologist in the NHS.
+I have over 19 years experience of working within mental health, most recently as a Senior Clinical Psychologist in the NHS.
 I have worked across services spanning primary care, secondary care, acute, specialist and forensic services within the NHS and private sector.
-This has included extensive experience of providing psychological assessments and consultations as well as working with staff teams and involvement in service development.
+This has included extensive experience of providing psychological and neurodevelopmental assessments and consultations as well as working with staff teams and involvement in service development.
 I am also an experienced supervisor with experience of offering supervision to other psychologists and therapists.

 Nicola Rhodes, Clinical Director, ADHD Practitioner, Senior Psychotherapist and Retreat Lead